sophielansweeper/embedded-workflow-builder-docs/docs/connectors/shipstation.md

 ### ShipStation API Key

+Prerequisites
+Before setting up a ShipStation connection, ensure you have:

+ShipStation API Key
+ShipStation API Secret
+To acquire these, navigate to your ShipStation account dashboard and generate a new API Key and API Secret pair.

+Setting up a ShipStation Connection in Your Application To interface with ShipStation, an API Key and API Secret are required for authentication.

+Assign the User with Correct Permissions
+Make sure the API key you are using has the correct permissions to interact with the ShipStation API.

+Generating API Credentials
+Go to your ShipStation account settings.
+Navigate to the 'API Settings' section.
+Generate or note down your API Key and API Secret.
+Adding API Credentials to Connection
+Once you have the API Key and API Secret, add these to your application’s ShipStation connection settings.

+This will enable authenticated requests to ShipStation.

 | Input      | Comments                                                    | Default |
 | ---------- | ----------------------------------------------------------- | ------- |
 | API Key    | Get your API Key from your ShipStation account settings.    |         |